 Where are your products grown?

 Our products are all sourced and grown in the USA where possible.
-The exceptions are Chia seeds, Couscous, Turmeric, Lion's Mane and Pumpkin Seeds.
-None of these are currently grown in the USA on a commercial scale except pumpkin seeds.
+The exceptions are Sunflower seeds, Chia seeds, Couscous, Turmeric, Lion's Mane and Pumpkin Seeds.
+None of these are currently grown in the USA on a commercial scale except sunflower and pumpkin seeds.
 However, the organic pumpkin seed growing industry is relatively new in the US and demand is very high.
 This means US grown pumpkin seed growers get a premium price for their product, about three times the price which puts them out of the price range of most customers.
+Sunflower seeds are affected by demand also, with much of the crops getting purchased by big food manufacturers.
 We are continuing to monitor the market and speaking with farmers to try to source them at a good price.

 Are you a nut free facility?